 Suggestions for Supporting Your Loved Ones

 Birthdays, holidays, and anniversaries—such as those of the baby's death or due date—are especially difficult.
-Let the parents know that you are thinking of them and their baby on these special days by practicing thoughtfulness (i.e. a card, flowers, small gift, cake, balloons, candle).
-Be open and accepting of however they choose to celebrate these holidays, even if they decide not to participate.
+Let the parents know that you are thinking of them and their baby on these special days with a card, small gift, candles, or a contribution to a meaningful charity.
+Please be open and accepting of however they choose to celebrate these holidays, even if they decide not to participate.

 The grieving process is never over and parents are always grateful for your kindness.
 Months after the baby has passed away, it can be helpful to continue to send "thinking of you" cards or thoughtful gifts.

 We also love this list of ideas from Refuge in Grief: How to help a grieving friend.